 Mindful Money is a new charity that is taking ethical investment into the mainstream.
 Mindful Money shows investors where their KiwiSaver funds are invested (eg. in weapons, fossil fuels, gambling etc) and helps them choose an ethical fund that aligns with their values.Barry Coates, Founder & CEO, Mindful Money

 NZ domiciled ethical funds

-Here are some examples of NZ domiciled ethical funds, easily accessible through popular fund platforms:
+Here are some examples of NZ domiciled ethical funds:

-Smartshares – Released five new international shares ‘ESG’ ETFs in June this year.
+Smartshares – Released five international shares ‘ESG’ ETFs in June 2019.
 Screens out companies involved in industries like thermal coal mining, tobacco, and controversial weapons (available on InvestNow and Sharesies).

 International ethical funds

 There is no shortage of ethical funds in available in overseas markets, like the US.
 Here are some interesting examples (all available on Hatch):

 iShares Global Clean Energy ETF (ICLN) – Invests in companies in the renewable energy sector.